-I have wished to stroll down China ancient Silk Road for many years.
+I have wanted to stroll down China’s ancient Silk Road for many years.
 Now, I am over 50 and finally my wish came true this year.

 It was a long sandy road before we reached the top of the mountain.
 We rented a few camels.
 Camels were very obedient.
 Their glittering along eyelashes made people feel pity.
 They carried us quietly, heading towards the Peak.
 But after several minutes’ ridding, my backside grew painful.
 I could not help but admire the ancients who travelled on the Silk Road.

 The Crescent Spring is about 100 meters long from south to north and 25 meter wide from east to west.
 It seems particularly delicate and beautiful in the vast dessert.
 The spring water is green, which looks jade embedded into the golden sand…